ESL Speaking

 ESL Speaking Lesson Plan Template.

-#16: Survey about Easter and Holidays
+#18: Survey about Easter and Holidays

-Just ask my students and they’ll tell you that I LOVE to use surveys and questionnaires in my classes.
-They’re student-centred, interactive and can be tailored to just about any topic, including all the holidays like Easter.
+Just ask my students, and they’ll tell you that I LOVE to use surveys and questionnaires in my classes.
+They’re student-centred, interactive, and can be tailored to just about any topic, including all the holidays like Easter.
 Find out how easy it is to make your own right here;

 ESL Surveys and Questionnaires.

-#17: Running Dictation
+#19: Running Dictation

 Students have to work together in pairs to dictate the conversation.
-Then, they can put the conversation into the correct order.
+Then, they can put the conversation in the correct order.
 This conversation can lead to an interesting discussion time after that.
 It’s a fun Easter activity that you’ll want to try out:

-#18: Telephone Speaking Game
+#20: Telephone Speaking Game

 Try out this quick ESL speaking game with your students.
 Put students into groups and have them line up.
-Then, give an Easter message to the first person.
+Then, give a message to the first person.
 Each team has to pass the message down the line until the person at the end says it out loud.
 Find out more:

 This is a fun game to play with kids!
 Pretend that you’re an alien and know absolutely nothing about life on Earth.
 There’s this big holiday coming up, Easter.
 Have the kids explain what it’s all about to you.
 It’s a sneaky way to elicit all sorts of information and to find out what the students already know about a certain topic.

-#20: Picture Prompt
+#22: Picture Prompt

 This is a quick warm-up or a nice way to round out a lesson.
-Find a picture showing people doing Easter-related things like having an Easter egg hunt for example.
+Find a picture showing people doing Easter-related things like having an egg hunt for example.
 Then, elicit from the students details about what they see in the picture.
 There are lots of other options too:

 There are a number of common questions that people have about this holiday.
 Here are the answers to some of the most popular ones.